Do I have insomnia?

 Difficulty falling asleep?

-Waking up too early and not being able to get back to sleep?
+Waking in the middle of the night and not being able to get back to sleep?

-While sleep requirements vary slightly from person to person, most healthy adults need between 7.5 to 9 hours of sleep per night to function at their best.
+Healthy adults need between 7.5 to 9 hours of sleep per night.

 Average number of fatal crashes caused by drowsy driving each year: 1,550.

-39% of Health care workers who have had a near miss accident at work because of fatigue in the last year.
+39% of Health care workers who have had a near miss accident driving to and from work because of fatigue in the last year.

 19% of health workers who report worsening a patient’s condition because of fatigue.